 Reentry Program Student Contract II

-Student:
+Student :

 School:

-You have been involved with from school.
-If you agree to preturn to school.
-If you sign to participate in this progra m, the head of school ma
+nted incident for the second time in which you were suspended in this program, the head of school may consider you eligible to it, you will agree to the following:

-2. 3.
-4. 5. specific plan of action.
-Your parents will need to counselor on an as-need Be drug free for the rem Attend school, avoid dis Complete a drug screeninecessary. o sign off and agree to co ed basis. ainder of the school year. cipline infractions, and m naintain passing grades. physician or at a hospital as
+specific plan 2.
+Your parent counselor of 3.
+Be drug free 4.
+Attend scho 5.
+Complete a necessary. s will need to sign off and agree to communicate our school in an as-needed basis.
+It for the remainder of the school year.
+It is ol, avoid discipline infractions, and maintain passing grades.
+It is drug screening/assessment with your physician or at a hospital as a yenroll in an after-school drug/alcohol-counseling program

 Failure to comply with all aspects of this contract may result in a long-term suspension/expulsion.

-Parent Signature: Date:
+Parent Signa Date: ature:

-Student Signature: Date: · ·
+Student Sign Date: nature:

-Head of School: Date:
+Head of Sch Date: nool: